martomi/chiadog/README.md

 - **Costs**: $0+
 - **Advantages**: If you already have an SMTP server this can get the alert most-anywhere.

-Test your script is called correctly with:
+Test your email is sent correctly with:

 ```
 SENDER="sender@example.com" SENDER_NAME="ChiaDog" RECIPIENT="you@example.com" HOST=smtp.example.com PORT=587 USERNAME_SMTP=username PASSWORD_SMTP=password python3 -m unittest tests.notifier.test_smtp_notifier